In this online CME self-learning program:

 barriers to implementing those findings in practice

 By the end of the session the participant will be able to:

 ACCME Activity #201540534

 ScientiaCME is accredited by the ACCME to provide continuing medical education for physicians.

 Credit Designation: ScientiaCME designates this internet activity enduring material for a maximum of 0.75 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Physicians: Please note: not all activities on this site provide MOC credit.
 If this activity does not specify that it provides MOC credit in the "Accreditation" section on this page, then it does NOT provide MOC credit.

-ScientiaCME is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmaceutical education.
-This program is approved for 0.75 hours (0.075 CEUs) of continuing education.
+ScientiaCME is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.
+This activity is approved for 0.75 contact hours (0.075 CEUs) of continuing pharmacy education credit.
 Proof of participation will be posted to your NABP CPE profile within 4 to 6 weeks to participants who have successfully completed the post-test.
 Participants must participate in the entire presentation and complete the course evaluation to receive continuing pharmacy education credit.
 ACPE # 0574-0000-20-055-H01-P. ACPE Accreditation effective 12/11/20, expires 12/11/22.
 This is a Knowledge (K)-type activity.